How to cite this paper

 The linguistic diversity of the data in documentary linguistics and language

 typology makes the creation of standardized tag sets difficult, if not impossible,

 and even tier hierarchies differ considerably.
 Furthermore, many documented and

-analyzed languages will be subjected to further research and projects need to work with competing annotations
+analyzed languages will be subjected to further research and projects need to work

 and analyses.
 The specifics of the data and research questions require a format that